Ari-Ario/Text-Editor-pad/README.md

 # Text-Editor-pad
 A simple Text-editor with an integrated Pad
-The code is continously in development, and it will be updated.
+The code is continously in development, and it will be updated. if you like to join, you are welcoem

-you need to download following modules for python, if not installed already. write in Terminal: pip install "name of package"
+you need to download following modules for python, if not installed already. write in Terminal: pip install <Module-name>

-from tkinter import *
-from tkinter import messagebox, ttk from tkinter.filedialog import askopenfilename, asksaveasfilename from tkinter.colorchooser import askcolor from PIL import ImageGrab, ImageTk, Image
+tkinter #Pytho contains it
+ttk
+filedialog
+colorchooser
+pillow

-and to make an executable file in any Operating system: pip install Pyinstaller
+and to make an executable file in any Operating system (with easiest method): pip install Pyinstaller